Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/SelectSourceCLW.png)

-Set a break point on the line of code, and this action of selecting a line prompts the debugger into loading the remaining debugger window panes, to then enable you to carry out a debugging session, including stepping into Assembler if you fancy rolling your sleeves up a bit more.
+Set a break point on the line of code, and this action of selecting a line prompts the debugger into loading the Procedures window pane.
+After setting any more Breakpoints, click OK on the message box and the Ddebugger will display the Globals() and Stack Trace() window panes on the right.
+The Assembler (Dissembly()) window is minimised on the bottom left of the debugger, and can be accessed Window menu option, if you fancy diving into a bit of Assembler.

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/ClarionDebugger.png)

-If you want to get technical, check out the [D32.log](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/D32.log) file, this is the Trace window, that documents the steps the Debugger peforms to load an app for debugging from the IDE or by breaking into a running app process by using this Win32 API [DebugActiveProcess](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-debugactiveprocess).
-Obviously using this API also presents a security risk so use with caution.
+If you want to get technical, check out the [D32.log](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/D32.log) file, this is a log of the Trace window of all the Debugger steps.
+This example documents the steps the Debugger peforms to load an app for debugging (from the IDE or) by breaking into a running app process by using this Win32 API [DebugActiveProcess](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-debugactiveprocess).
+Obviously using this API also presents a security risk so use with caution if you dont want other people to take control of your programs.

-Source Files:
+### Source Files:

 Copy to ```C:\ClaDebugProcess```